 The below comment by me has been copied.

-First of all, since I am on the internet and have a lot of websites (JackCola.org, StuNews.net, CreateASuccessfulBlog.com, UnknownReviewer.com, ShareMyLife.info), I communicate online with a lot of people, and I try to keep my online presence completely separate to my personal presence to help separate my digital footprint and my personal footprint.
+First of all, since I am on the internet and have a lot of websites (JackCola.org, SadlyUnfriended, CreateASuccessfulBlog.com, ShareMyLife.info and a number of other websites), I communicate online with a lot of people, and I try to keep my online presence completely separate to my personal presence to help separate my digital footprint and my personal footprint.

 To help with this, my Facebook profile is locked down really tight, so only friends of friends can find me through the search function, or by knowing my Facebook username.
 I have also hidden my friends list to remove any link and information my friends may provide about me on their publicly visible profile.
 For a while, I even used a custom made avatar that I used as a profile picture for years on all my services I use, before I uploaded a photo of myself for the first time.